albanotoska/bs-banners/readme.txt

 1. Go to plugins in your dashboard and select 'add new'.
 2. Search for 'BS Banner Shortcodes and install it.
 3. Go to Pages or Posts and there you should find add shortcode in TinyMCE editor, or you can add shortcode manually [bs_banner style="" title="" title2="" url="" img=""].
+Alternatively :
-Alternatively if you have WPBakery Page Builder(formerly Visual Composer) you can add as a new element.
+	- If you have WPBakery Page Builder(formerly Visual Composer) you can add as a new element.
 It can be found on category "BS BANNERS".
+	- If you have Elementor Page Builder you can add as a new element.
+It is called "BS BANNERS".

 == Screenshots ==